 On arrival in KL, we all felt quite fresh and well-rested, thanks to the sleep we had in Malaysian Airlines’ beds so for comfort in terms of a bland space to stare into that acts as a sleep aid, extremely comfortable beds and an atmospheric temperature fine-tuned for complete relaxation, the flight did the trick.
 We felt like we had been on a wellness retreat rather than a business class flight and felt ready for the adventure ahead of us and what KL had to offer.
 The cherry on top was that in a busy airport, business class passengers had their own immigration line which moved very quickly and allowed us to exit the airport swiftly.

-The entire Malaysian Airlines experience was a strange affair.
-After a great start in their airport business lounge, an underwhelming in-air flight with regards to entertainment and additional amenities but probably the best night’s sleep I’ve had in a while followed by a smooth exit, I feel Malaysian Airlines’ business class seat is difficult to recommend to everybody but for the mindfulness-seeking calmer individuals, it may just be what you’re looking for.
+The entire Malaysian Airlines experience was a largely positive affair.
+After a great start in their airport business lounge, an ever so slightly underwhelming in-air flight with regards to entertainment and additional amenities but probably the best night’s sleep I’ve had in a while followed by a smooth exit, for the mindfulness-seeking calmer individuals, it may just be what you’re looking for.

 SE Staff Reviewer.